 Jim concentrates his practice in patent litigation and has successfully represented clients in all phases of litigation, including as first-chair trial and appellate counsel.
 Jim is sought out for his significant experience in antitrust and commercial litigation, as well as general IP strategy counseling.
 In addition, he provides intellectual property transactional services, ranging from technology licensing to support for M&A and project finance deals.

 Jim is widely recognized as a top litigator in New York.
 In 2021, he was recognized as a leading lawyer by Chambers USA with one client commenting "he's a really talented attorney."
-IAM Patent 1000 honored him in 2020, noting that he is a “superb litigation strategist” and “excellent courtroom advocate who knows how to weave a convincing story around dense legal and technical issues.”
+IAM Patent 1000 honored him in 2020 and 2021, noting that he is a “superb litigation strategist” and “excellent courtroom advocate who knows how to weave a convincing story around dense legal and technical issues.”
 He has also been recognized for his work in patent litigation by Globe BMG and The Legal 500.

 Operating across the life sciences, high-tech, telecommunications and transportation industries, Jim brings insight and experience to matters relating to varied fields, including: small molecules; biologics; medical devices; drug delivery; network systems and database management systems (DBMS); software and e-commerce; solar and wind power; transit engineering; environmental management; and cosmetics.

 In his commercial litigation practice, Jim has helped numerous clients secure high-stakes provisional remedies, including aircraft seizures and the cessation of auctions.
 While at his previous firm, his notable work in this area includes acting as lead IP counsel for the Department of Energy in the funding of a major solar energy initiative.
 He has also advised corporates and private equity houses in IP-centric M&A transactions and is a noted thought leader in the intersection of IP and antitrust law, as well as the fields of e-Discovery and Legal Process Outsourcing.